NSLS-II-BMM/BeamlineManual/docs/before.rst

    shirts, and shoes that enclose the entire foot for entry to NSLS-II non-office areas, which includes the experimental floor and sample preparation laboratories.

+   Pants with extensive ripping do not meet this PPE requirement.